WaLoVayu/.github/profile/README.md

 # The home of VayuWOA

-The woa-vayu organisation on github hosts several repositories by community members in order to provide Windows ARM64 ports to the POCO X3 Pro
+The WOA-vayu organisation on github hosts several repositories by community members in order to provide Windows ARM64 ports to the POCO X3 Pro

 ## Our links